 One Year has brought so much to the forefront and sunken so much into the background noise.
 The things I thought mattered some matter less, and the things I thought mattered most matter way more than I thought they did.

 It’s crazy to look back a photos and feel the shift One Year has brought.
 Was it because of my age?
 Was it because I was ready?
 No, I don’t think that was it.
 I think I wrung all the lessons, all the love, all the heartache and heart-aid out of my surroundings – and the only way to grow was to shift my perspective.
-Through a turn of the kaleidescope, it’s amazing how the same-old can become completely forgeign all over again.
+Through a turn of the kaleidoscope, it’s amazing how the same-old can become completely foreign all over again.
 Through a different lense, it’s amazing how many things become dimmer than you knew them to be.

 Or maybe both at once.

 I don’t think we need to change our physical surroundings to see a shift in our lives, but man oh man did it help me.
 To think our opinions are ultimate or our perceptions final is to be naive and stubborn.
 Here, I realize that while your word is your truth, it’s also his, and hers, and theirs, and it’s how we all come together that breeds true enlightenment.

 Marianne Williamson says, “It is our light, not our darkness that most frightens us.”
 And that’s true.
 But it’s also what ILLUMINATES us.
 The light and the dark together.
 And what’s more, how we all move in tandem.
 It’s not just our light or our darkness, but the way our beams bounce off one another.

 In my dream, I always lived in New York City.
 A thriving Broadway career, an apartment in I Don’t Even Know Where.
 In my dreams I didn’t know how anything fit together, I just knew the One Thing of my success led the way.